Uasmi/classic-wow-discord-templates/readme.md

 You can get hex code colours for classes here: https://wow.gamepedia.com/Class_colors

-Set *Sheep, Frozen and Banished* roles to read-only in settings of the role Set *Stealth* role color to ```#2C2F33``` so it will look like this: <img src="https://github.com/Uasmi/classic-wow-discord-templates/blob/master/pics/stealth.jpg?raw=true" width="100" height="25" />
+Set *Sheep, Frozen and Banished* roles to read-only in settings of the role.

+Set *Stealth* role color to ```#2C2F33``` so it will look like this: <img src="https://github.com/Uasmi/classic-wow-discord-templates/blob/master/pics/stealth.jpg?raw=true" width="100" height="25" />

 #### 4. Setup a separate channel where you can let people choose a Class (self-assignable roles):